t-jor/customer-loyalty-segmentation/TECHNICAL_README.md

 ORDER BY users DESC;
 ```

-This output is the **segment-perk summary** used in the final report and executive summary.
+This output aligns with the visualizations and conclusions in the executive summary and full report.

 ---

-## 7. Validation & Debugging
+## 8. Validation & Debugging

-Optional queries in the SQL file allow inspection of intermediate results:
+Debugging queries are included to inspect intermediate results:

 - Per-user assignment (`assigned`)
 - Feature distributions (`features_norm`)